ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What is XML ?
+Q22.
+What is XML ?
 Ans.
 * XML is a markup language used to provide information about a document
 * Tags are used to give extra info